 The foreign entrepreneurs who are interested in starting a business in Spain should know that they may need to register for an EORI (Economic Operators Registration and Identification) number, which is a unique number assigned for companies in the European Community.
 Our team of Spanish lawyers can present the procedures that have to be completed when applying for an EORI number in Spain.

-The code will contain the 2 letters refering to Spain (ES), then the letter K and then an 11 alphanumberic code.
-This code is necessary for non-EU businesses which do not need to apply for a TIN number in Spain in 2023 (they do not carry taxable transactions in Spain).
+The code will contain the 2 letters referring to Spain (ES), then the letter K and then an 11 alphanumberic code.
+This code is necessary for non-EU businesses which do not need to apply for a TIN number in Spain in 2024 (they do not carry taxable transactions in Spain).

 EORI Registration in Spain